ggoh29/newsClassifier/README.md

 The gradient boosting classifier used is from sklearn and the hyperparameters tuned using RandomisedSearchCV and GridSearchCV

-Using a training set of 18000 real articles and 18000 fake articles and a test set of 2000 real articles and 2000 fake articles, we get the following results:
+Our first set uses a training set of 18000 real articles and 18000 fake articles and a test set of 2000 real articles and 2000 fake articles.
+The data is obtained from https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset.
+We get the following results:

                   precision    recall  f1-score   support